 Early life and education

 Thomas Baty was born on 8 February 1869, in Stanwix, Cumberland, the eldest child of William Thomas Baty and his wife Mary (née Matthews).[1]
-Their[a] father, a cabinet-maker, died when Baty was seven.[2]
-Consequently, they grew up close to their mother and sister.[3]: 26 Baty's uncles financially supported the family, enabling a middle-class home characterised by the "feminine home" concept.
+Baty's father, a cabinet-maker, died when Baty was seven.[2]
+Consequently, Baty grew up close to their mother and sister.[3]: 26 Baty's uncles financially supported the family, enabling a middle-class home characterised by the "feminine home" concept.
 This Victorian ideal depicted a nurturing sanctuary dominated by female virtue, fostering spiritual and emotional well-being.[4]

 Urania became a central focus for Clyde over the next 25 years, until its publication ceased with the onset of the Second World War.
 Initially released bimonthly and later three times a year, the journal was distributed privately and free of charge.
-It was printed at various global locations and featured original content, often written by Clyde herself, alongside reprinted excerpts from books or global mass media, and occasional editorial comments.[16]
-Subjects of the articles included same-sex relationships, androgyny, and sex changes.[14]
+It was printed at various global locations and featured original content, often written by Clyde, alongside reprinted excerpts from books or global mass media, and occasional editorial comments.[15]
+Subjects of the articles included same-sex relationships, androgyny, and sex changes.[13]

 Eve's Sour Apples